International Conference 'Human Biomonitoring as a Public Health Instrument: From Science to Policy Decisions'

 People are exposed daily to a wide range of chemical substances present in the environment, consumer products, food, drinking water, and occupational settings.
 Human biomonitoring involves the analysis of biological samples (e.g. blood, hair, saliva, or urine) to determine the presence and levels of chemical substances in the human body.
 This approach enables a better understanding of the impact of chemical exposures on human health, supports the identification of associated risks, and contributes to improved chemical risk management.

-The conference is organised within the framework of the National Research Programme project Development of the Human Biomonitoring Programme for Latvia (HBM4LV) (VPP-VM-Sabiedrības veselība-2023/4-0001), aiming to facilitate the transfer of knowledge from science to policy planning and practical implementation.
-During the conference, results from the human biomonitoring study conducted in Latvia will be presented and discussed in a broader European context.
-The event will provide a platform for discussions between researchers, policymakers, and other stakeholders, fostering the effective use of scientific evidence in policymaking.
+The conference was organised within the framework of the National Research Programme project Development of the Human Biomonitoring Programme for Latvia (HBM4LV) (VPP-VM-Sabiedrības veselība-2023/4-0001), aiming to facilitate the transfer of knowledge from science to policy planning and practical implementation.
+During the conference, results from the human biomonitoring study conducted in Latvia were presented and discussed in a broader European context.
+The event provided a platform for discussions between researchers, policymakers, and other stakeholders, fostering the effective use of scientific evidence in policymaking.

 Conference Programme

-The programme is structured into three thematic sessions:
+The programme was structured into three thematic sessions:

 - Yesterday – development of human biomonitoring in Latvia, historical context, prerequisites for the establishment of the HBM4LV study, and identification of priority substances at the national level;